 Sheep on the farm, Howe Island, ON.

 And so it begins!
 In just over a week I’m hitting the road to play 10 shows in 11 nights.
-That’s really the longest string of concerts I’ve ever played.
-It fills me with joy and trepidation, excitement and nervousness.
+That’s the longest string of concerts I’ve ever played.
+It fills me with joy, trepidation, excitement and nervousness.

 Touring as a sound technician with the Caravan Stage Company came to an end 5 weeks ago and my life is still an adjustment to living on land in a house as opposed to a boat at sea.
-The good news is that things aren’t entirely normal - I’m living and working on an organic farm, renovating an old farmhouse and building a new barn for cows on Howe Island, Ontario.
+I’m living and working on an organic farm, renovating an old farmhouse and building a new barn for cows on Howe Island, Ontario.
 These are projects I’ve never done before and learning new skills in this rural setting feels like the next adventure.